Vogue Summer School NYC FAQ

 Do transcripts have to be official?

-Transcripts do not have to be official.
+Transcripts and report cards do not have to be official.
 Unofficial copies are acceptable.

 Do you require test scores?